Because it’s a masters, UK students will qualify for a £10,000 government loan

 The MA Law is an ideal qualification for those students who want to learn important business skills that lawyers are renowned for.
 The professional development offered by legal training will enhance students’ career progression and personal development whatever career path they choose to follow.

 ULaw’s new postgraduate law course announcement comes just weeks after BPP Law School unveiled two new programmes of its own.
 LLM Legal Practice (Solicitors) and LLM Legal Practice (Barristers) will allow students to focus on the area of law they wish to practise.
-Though students on BPP’s new LLMs will be able to apply for money from the Student Loans Company, neither are alternatives to the LPC or the BPTC.
+Students on BPP’s new LLMs will be able to apply for money from the Student Loans Company.

 It’s both an exciting and uncertain time for legal education at the moment.